verlenmot/weather-project/architecture-documentation/architecture-choices.md

 I first thought of using Power BI as dashboard.
 However, due to complexity and integration with Fabric I replaced it with Grafana.
 This reduces the complexity.
+Change to Power BI again, but without terraform.